Lypsilonx/Mundane/Mundane.md

 <!-- omit in toc -->
 #### Support Role
-Dies the death of a hero and inspires other characters, giving everyone surrounding them **+1 on their first check in your spirit**.
-You can create a new character or take over an NPC the GM doesn’t particularly care about.
-The GM can also decide to resurrect you if they feel like it.
+Dies the death of a hero and inspires other characters, giving everyone surrounding them **+1 on their first check in their spirit**.
+They can create a new character or take over an NPC the GM doesn’t particularly care about.
+The GM can also decide to resurrect them if they feel like it.
 Support roles [SP](#specializations) can add up to 2 (or lower).

 <!-- omit in toc -->